 Commencement - Graduation exercises are held twice a year, in May and December, when degrees are conferred and diplomas issued to students who have completed all requirements.
-Diplomas cannot be issued until they are approved by the Academic Council and Board of
+Diplomas cannot be issued until they are approved by the Academic Council and Board of Governors.

-0011110013

-REQUIRED GRADU ATE COURSES18
+REQUIRED GRADUA ATE COURSES

-NUR Methods of Research in Nursing 3
+NUR 5000 Methods of Research in Nursing 3

 NUR 5015 Theories of Nursing

-NUR 5016 Family/Population Health 3
+NUR 5016 Family/Population Health

-NUR 501 7 Organizational Leadership in Complex
+NUR 5017 Organizational Leadership in Complex

 Health Systems

 NUR 5018 Health Care Policy and Advocacy 3

-GRADUAT E STATIST 1CS3
+GRADUATE STATISTICS

-CONCENT TRATION .
+CONCENT RATION .

-0 1
+Students m nust comp lete all requirements in one of the following